yuminghuang1995/Turning-Angle/README.md

 The output txt file format:

-Node coordinates in print order: X Y Z (When printing carbon fiber layer, the Z direction is compensated)
+Node coordinates in print order: X Y Z (The compensation for the 0.15mm thickness of the z direction is given when printing the carbon fiber layer)